top of page

 Real-World Example: The Fed's Secret AI Weapon

 The Federal Reserve has been using machine learning models to improve its economic forecasts since the early 2010s.
-Talk about being ahead of the curve!

 So, What's the Big Deal Now?

-1. AI has gone mainstream: What was once the domain of nerdy economists and computer scientists is now in everyone's pocket.
-Hello, Siri!
+What was once the domain of nerdy economists and computer scientists is now in everyone's pocket.

-2. The tech has leveled up: Modern AI is like those old predictive models on steroids.
-They're faster, smarter, and can handle way more complex tasks.
+Modern AI is like those old predictive models, but faster, smarter, and able to handle more complex tasks.

-3. Ethical concerns have entered the chat: As AI becomes more powerful, we're starting to grapple with questions about privacy, bias, and the future of work.
+As AI becomes more powerful, we are starting to grapple with questions about privacy, bias and the future of work.

 bottom of page